 - Before an election, the temptation is for a government to cut interest rates, making boom and bust economic cycles more likely.
-Therefore arguably, it is better to take monetary policy out of government’s hands.
+Therefore arguably, it is better to take monetary policy out of the government’s hands.

 Bank of England’s Independence 1997

 - If the inflation rate goes outside this range the Bank of England has to write an explanatory note to the chancellor.

-- In 2010 and 2011, the Bank had to tolerate inflation going above target (e.g. CPI inflation 5.2% in October 2011) because of the risk of pushing the economy back into a double dip recession.
+- In 2010 and 2011, the Bank had to tolerate inflation going above target (e.g. CPI inflation 5.2% in October 2011) because of the risk of pushing the economy back into a double-dip recession.
 It was a difficult economic situation because the inflation was primarily due to cost-push inflation.
 The Bank had a worse trade-off than usual

 Bank of England and Quantitative Easing

-The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued unconventional monetary policy of quantitative easing.
+The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued an unconventional monetary policy of quantitative easing.
 This involved creating money and buying government bonds.
-The aim was to reduce interest rates and increase money supply.
+The aim was to reduce interest rates and increase the money supply.
 It is quite controversial because

 - Involves creating money ‘printing money’ with risk of creating future inflation

 - Makes the bank more political, e.g. decision to buy government bonds arguably helps the government to borrow more at a lower interest rate cost.

 - Benefits of quantitative easing mainly go to top financial firms and bankers.
-Only small fraction of extra money filtered through into loans for small companies.
+Only a small fraction of extra money filtered through into loans for small companies.

 However, the policy helped to offset the deflationary impact of government spending cuts.
 It gave the UK greater flexibility compared to Eurozone